ibm-cloud-docs/vmware-service/vmaas/pvdc-adding-deleting.md

 # Adding provider virtual data centers
 {: #pvdc-adding-deleting}

-You can scale an {{site.data.keyword.vmware-service_full}} instance in different ways.
+You can scale an {{site.data.keyword.vmware-service_full}} *single-tenant* instance in different ways.
 Scaling is used to size the instance properly, based on VMware® workload requirements.
 By creating a provider virtual data center (PVDC), you can increase the size of the {{site.data.keyword.vmware-service_short}} instance.

 PVDCs are used within the {{site.data.keyword.vmware-service_short}} instance to form units of the following components, which are fully isolated between PVDCs:
 * Compute